 All participants will be asked to take brigatinib 90 mg tablet in lead-in period for 7 days, followed by brigatinib 180 mg at the same time each day throughout the study.

 This multicenter trial will be conducted worldwide.
-The overall time to participate in this study is approximately 5 years, but the total sample size and study duration may be adjusted according to preliminary data from interim analysis.
+The overall time to participate in this study is approximately.
 Participants will make multiple visits to the clinic, and 30 days after last dose of study drug for a follow-up assessment.

 ALK-positive Advanced NSCLC Drug Therapy Carcinoma, Non-Small-Cell Lung Ceritinib Brigatinib